DanialArab/Git/README.md

 ![](https://github.com/DanialArab/images/blob/main/Git/GitKraken%202.png)

 in the "Diff View" we have different ways to compare changes:
-+ Hunk view: if we are dealing with large file with a bunch of changes from parts of this file Hunk view is an easy way to see the changes
++ Hunk view: if we are dealing with a large file with a bunch of changes in different parts of this file Hunk view is an easy way to see the changes in each section
 + Inline view: it is exactly the same as what we get in the terminal
 + Split view: which gives us the before and after code